Srushtideshmukh44/EKS-ON-AWS/README.md

 -Access application using external LoadBalancer DNS
 - Verify application response in browser

-Access application using the external LoadBalancer DNS.
+-Access application using the external LoadBalancer DNS.

 http://<external-loadbalancer-dns>